shelleyolivia/learn-tutorials/network-documentation/celo/tutorial/celo-complete-dao-dapp/part-3.md

 &nbsp;

-**Our Pages are thus complete!
-To be able to interact with the Smart Contract, we are using redux actions and reducers to connect with the functions in the smart contract.
-The next step with be to make these connections!**
+**All of our app pages are now complete!
+To be able to interact with the smart contract on Celo, we will use Redux actions and reducers to connect with the functions in the smart contract.
+The next tutorial covers Redux and how to make these connections between actions performed by users and the smart contract functionality.**

 [Part 4](./part-4)